 - a sentence of imprisonment for life is not available or justified; and

-- the offender has a previous conviction for an offence listed in schedule 15B to the Criminal Justice Act 2003 or the current offence justifies an appropriate custodial term of at least four years.
+- the prisoner has a previous conviction for an offence listed in schedule 15B to the Criminal Justice Act 2003 or the current offence justifies an appropriate custodial term of at least four years.

 Mandatory life sentences

 Parliament has decided that if a person is found guilty of murder, a court must give them a life sentence.
 A person may also be given a life sentence for offences such as rape or armed robbery.
-The judge will set a minimum term (the tariff) an offender must serve before they can be considered for release by the Parole Board.
+The judge will set a minimum term (the tariff) an prisoner must serve before they can be considered for release by the Parole Board.
 The prisoner will only be released once they are no longer deemed to pose a risk to the general public.
-If released, an offender serving a life sentence will remain on licence for the rest of their life.
+If released, an person with an conviction serving a life sentence will remain on licence for the rest of their life.
 They may be recalled to prison at any time if they are considered to be a risk to the public.
 They do not need to have committed another offence in order to be recalled.

 Whole life order